 1. Understand my teaching method, and learning process, that is suited for EVERYONE!
 I repeat EVERYONE because I am focused on individual issues.
 Either physiological or biomechanical, or social and psychological issue.

-If these 2 points are ticked by you, and we can manage a way of learning the correct basic Surf stance and if you have a good control of your board, i mean, if the board is simply part of your body, instead of you feeling that stability “aboard” is still an issue.
+If these 2 points are ticked by you, and we can manage a way of learning the correct basic Surf stance, and if you have good control of your board, I mean, if the board is simply part of your body, instead of you feeling that stability “aboard” is still an issue.

 I can talk or write for hours about so many things about my teaching method, but also have a big pile of books to read, sitting on my desk, that tells me that, there is still so much more about the essence of surf biomechanics and its movement patterns,…